Mean and median gender pay gap

 The mean gender pay gap is the difference between the average hourly earnings of men and women.

 The main reason for both of these gaps is that we have more men than women in our senior, more well-paid roles.
-The lower and lower middle quartiles by pay are a near 50-50 split between men and women, but the upper quartile consists of 70.1% men and 29.9% women.
+There has however been a small shift, with a higher proportion of women represented in the upper-middle and upper quartiles compared to 2017.